vbacollective/riff/docs/API_REFERENCE.md

 # Riff API Reference

+> Current target: **Riff v1.0.9**.

 **Riff.bas** is a high-performance VBA audio engine for Windows Office hosts.
 It uses Media Foundation for decoding, WASAPI shared-mode output for playback, and a real-time DSP pipeline written directly in VBA with a small native timer thunk.
-It supports x86 and x64 VBA, static audio buffers, polyphonic voices, audio buses, synthetic oscillators, white/pink/brown noise, WAV export, peak meters, adaptive buffering, and a full per-voice effects chain.
+It supports x86 and x64 VBA, static audio buffers, polyphonic voices, audio buses, synthetic oscillators, white/pink/brown noise, WAV export, peak meters, adaptive buffering, musical preset packs, master bus processors, and a full per-voice effects chain.

-This reference documents the current public API from the adaptive-buffer architecture build.
+This reference documents the current public API from the **v1.0.9 musical-preset and master-processor build**.
 Older helper names are still documented when they remain available for compatibility, but the recommended API style is now the unified form:

 ```vb
 voice = RiffPlay(bufferHandle, RiffBusSfx, False, 0.9, 0!)